 which possesses a broad methodological and thematic expertise:

 The PhD student will be enrolled at the TUM graduate school, which

-offers a structured curriculum of courses and seminars (mostly in
+offers a structured curriculum of courses and seminars (in English) and

 The Dept. of Nuclear Medicine offers exciting opportunities for